Q: What is Poké?

 Our house bowls are built with ingredients that pair well together, but if you find something that doesn't suit your tastebuds, modifications may be possible.

 Q: What kind of fish does Carpé Diem use?

 A: We serve Yellowfin tuna or ‘Ahi’ & Salmon in our poké bowls.
 Yellowfin is often confused with the closely related ‘Bigeye’ tuna which is also called Ahi, Albacore-white meat canned tuna and simply because of its name, Yellowtail-a white fish (not related).

 We also offer spicy crab, shrimp ceviché (citrus cured shrimp) & edamame, a vegetarian substitution.

 Q: What kind of seafood does Carpé Diem source & where is it from?

 A: We purchase our seafood from reputable distributors who deliver to us.
 We aim for wild caught & sustainably sourced seafood that do not contain dyes, enhancers or additives.

 The location of exactly where our seafood comes from varies.
 For instance, Yellowfin can be wild caught in the Atlantic, Pacific & Indian Oceans.
 Salmon sold in the U.S. typically comes from the North Atlantic & Pacific Oceans.
+Canada & Alaska are two popular places salmon tends to come from.
 Our salmon & shrimp come from responsible & sustainable suppliers [if not wild caught] who do not use artificial color adds or enhancers.